Key Takeaways

 Knowing what to say to your employee with cancer

-It can be difficult knowing what to say to an employee with cancer, you may feel torn between wanting to offer support and empathy yet might feel unsure of how to deal with the situation due to the sensitivity around the subject.
+It can be difficult to know what to say to an employee with cancer, you may feel torn between wanting to offer support and empathy yet feeling unsure how to deal with the situation.
+Our employee cancer support FAQs can offer some valuable insights for employers.

 Offering your employee practical support

-Your company should already have a cancer wellbeing and support policy and/or package in place; it is worth getting to know this in full so that you can communicate what your employee with cancer is entitled to whilst they are off.
+Your company should already have a cancer wellbeing and support policy and/or package in place; it’s worth getting to know this in full so that you can communicate what your employee with cancer is entitled to whilst they are off.

 The Equity Act was brought into English, Scottish and Welsh Employment Law in 2010 which protects people with cancer from unfair treatment.
-It states that as an employer, you must make reasonable adjustments to support their illness such as offering flexible working hours, changing the job where needed, working from home if and when their role allows plus to protect them from being made redundant or their employment being terminated.
+It states that as an employer, you must make reasonable adjustments to support their illness such as offering flexible working hours, changing the job where needed, working from home if and when their role allows and protecting them from being made redundant or their employment being terminated.

-Employees receiving a terminal diagnosis are also protected by law.
-Discussions on their prognosis and around whether they wish to continue to work should be left to your employee, however, legally they do not have to tell you their cancer is terminal and can continue to work.
+Employees receiving a stage IV diagnosis are also protected by law.
+Discussions around whether they wish to continue to work should be left to your employee, however, legally they do not have to tell you the stage of their cancer diagnosis.

-Your HR department will know the financial support you can offer to your employee and whether or not your company may be able to offer additional support.
-This should be discussed with HR and / or higher management before communicating with or promising to your employee.
+Your HR department will know the financial support you can offer to your employee and whether or not your company may be able to offer additional support and reasonable adjustments.

 Communicating your employee’s cancer with the wider team

-Supporting and managing a team member off sick with cancer does not only involve your employee – it can affect the whole team.
+Supporting and managing a team member with cancer does not only involve your employee, it can affect the whole team.

 There may be team members who have a close friendship with their colleague, therefore it can feel difficult knowing how to communicate updates with them and especially in telling them their colleague and friend has cancer to begin with.
-You must wait for permission from your employee who has cancer before you tell the team, but they may prefer you to communicate their illness and updates rather than face questions themselves.
+You must wait for permission from your employee who has cancer before you tell the team, but they may prefer you to communicate their illness and updates rather than face questions themselves or they may wish for everything to be confidential.

-Whether you can tell the team about your employee’s cancer or not, it will be essential to discuss the implications of being a person down; reducing or splitting your employee with cancer’s workload will help to keep their work going whilst allowing adjustments to allow for the extra work as a whole.
+Whether you can tell the team about your employee’s cancer or not, it will be essential to discuss the implications of a potential change to their working pattern.
+Reducing or splitting your employee with cancer’s workload will help to keep their work going whilst allowing adjustments to allow for the extra work as a whole.

 Being honest and open can help to build trust and will help team members feel included, it can also lift spirits if there is good news with regards to your employees recovery.